A tale of the moon, cycles and the seasons

 The names of the months tell a story of Zimbabwean life in traditional society.
 A tale of time told by experiences and culture, inspired by the climate of the land.
 They present a view of time witnessed beyond sunrise and sunset.
 In this setting, the country’s climate is characterized by a rainy season in the summer from about November to March, followed by a dry season from April to October.
 Growing crops and rearing livestock is the mainstay of the economy.
 Together, climate and agriculture tell the tale of the moon, cycles and the seasons.

 The Shona word ‘mwedzi’ means both ‘moon’ and ‘month’, telling of how a lunar year was recognized.
+For the Shona, a new moon marks the start of a new month.
 Thirteen new moons are counted in 365 and a quarter days – the time the earth completes an orbit around the sun.
 However, while counting twelve lunar months makes the year shorter, thirteen makes it longer.
+Given this, trying to align our modern-day calendar to the lunar one is really tricky.
 In the 16th and 17th centuries, the Shona recognized a thirty-day lunar month divided into three ten-day weeks.
 The wordplay doesn’t end there.
 A woman’s menstrual cycle, which is 28 days on average, is likened to the moon cycle.
 As such, the Shona expression for the monthly menstrual flow is ‘kuenda kumwedzi’.

 The following are the names of the months.

 - Kurume (March)

 - Nyamavhuvhu (August)